 Your goal as a business owner is to always strive for continued growth and improvement for your business.
 In order to do this, you have to listen to your customers and give them what they want.
-The problem is—you can’t do that if you don’t know what it is they want.
-That’s where customer feedback comes into play.
+The problem is that you can't do that if you don't know what it is they want.
+That's where customer feedback comes into play.

 Whether positive or negative, feedback from your customers is the best way to gain insight into your business.
 If you get good feedback on a particular part of your business, you know that you should continue to do whatever it is you are doing for that particular part.
 If you get negative feedback, you know that there are some things you might need to change or work on.